 A collection of workshops and software programs designed to help you develop the skills required for researching.
+2014 Research Workshops (PDF)

 This 2 hour workshop introduces EndNote and covers: getting the software, creating an EndNote library, adding references to your library, reference styles including Harvard (UTS), using Groups, using EndNote with Word to create a bibliography, and more.

-This 2 hour workshop covers advanced features of EndNote such as: attaching files, printing reference lists, managing images and figures, footnotes, editing reference styles, EndNote library preferences, EndNote Web and more.
+This workshop covers advanced features of EndNote such as: attaching files, printing reference lists, managing images and figures, footnotes, editing reference styles, EndNote library preferences, EndNote Web and more.
 Bring your own question or topic!

 Twitter is being increasingly used by scholars to promote their research.
-In this hands on class you will create your Twitter account and start using it to connect to other researchers around the world.
+In this hands-on class you will create your Twitter account and start using it to connect to other researchers around the world.